 Drugs and alcohol impair a motorist’s mental and physical faculties.
 A drunk driver is unlikely to realize that he or she is in the wrong lane of traffic until it is too late.
 If an intoxicated driver caused your injuries, you can try to prove his or her liability under the related theory of negligence per se.
 While negligence requires that you show duty of care and breach, you do not have to prove these elements in negligence per se.
 Instead, you would argue that the defendant violated a statute specifically enacted to protect people like you against the type of injury the driver caused.
 The relevant law in this situation would be Florida’s prohibition against drunk driving.

 If you can prove your negligence case, you can potentially obtain compensation for your injuries.
 You may be able to recover damages for medical costs, property damage, lost wages, pain and suffering, and more.
-Florida gives victims four years from when an accident occurred to file a claim.Lawyers Protecting the Rights of Injured South Florida Residents
+Florida gives victims two years from when an accident occurred to file a claim.Lawyers Protecting the Rights of Injured West Palm Beach Residents

-Frankl & Kominsky consists of diligent car crash attorneys who are prepared to help you pursue a lawsuit for damages after a head-on collision in South Florida.
+Frankl Kominsky consists of diligent car crash attorneys who are prepared to help you pursue a lawsuit for damages after a head-on collision in West Palm Beach.
 We can investigate the accident, review your medical records, and interview witnesses to build a strong case on your behalf.
-We represent victims of all types of injuries throughout cities such as Delray Beach, Boca Raton, Deerfield Beach, and Coral Springs.
+We represent victims of all types of injuries throughout cities such as Delray Beach, Boca Raton, and Lake Worth.
 Call us today at (855) 800-8000 to arrange a free consultation, or you can reach us via our online form.
 We speak Spanish and Creole.